hkdeven/CivicUp-2.0/README.md

 * let users read and search every posting available on the site
 * let users signup using their GitHub account to interact with the content of the website
 * let logged in users propose new initiatives to the community
-* let logged in users upvote or down vote initiatives
+* let logged in users up vote or down vote initiatives
 * let logged in users discuss initiatives in a comment thread
 * let visitors and users donate directly to the FLTA